cpg314/ltapiserv-rs/README.md

 ### Browser extension

-Install the offical LanguageTool browser extension (e.g. for [Chrome](https://languagetool.org/chrome) or [Firefox](https://languagetool.org/firefox)) and configure it to use your local server:
+Install the official LanguageTool browser extension (e.g. for [Chrome](https://languagetool.org/chrome) or [Firefox](https://languagetool.org/firefox)) and configure it to use your local server:

 ![Chrome extension settings](chrome_ext.png)